 We're also removing support for:

-This version of the product will only run on Java 21.
+These versions of the products will only run on Java 21.

 The changes listed on this page apply to common elements shared across multiple Atlassian Data Center products.
 Each product's feature release may in turn have additional changes.
 Refer to product-specific release notes for more information on those changes: